tsdat/tsdat/docs/tutorials/vap_pipelines.md

 ### Retriever Configuration

-The `retriever.yaml` file contains the largest changes between the ingest and vap pipelines.
-The VAP retriever class replaces a `DataReader` for tsdat's built-in `StorageRetriever`, which accesses the storage file location to collect files containing the datastreams that we specify in `pipeline.yaml`.
-This retriever requires that all pipelines use the same `storage.yaml` located in the "shared" folder.
+The retriever configuration file, `retriever.yaml`, has a number of addtions from the ingest version.
+The `DataReader` class is replaced for tsdat's built-in `StorageRetriever`, which accesses the storage file location to collect files containing the datastreams that we specify in `pipeline.yaml`.
+In order for a VAP to work with the appropriate ingest pipelines, they all must use the same `storage.yaml` file located in the "shared" folder.

-For this VAP, our goal is to take 10 minute averages of daily GPS data, and we'll do so by windowing the raw data into 10 minute chunks and take the average of each.
+The coordinates and data variables also have additional parameters, "time" in particular.
+Sometimes it's desirable (real-time measurements) to have measurements that are aligned on a gridded time variable, rather than a random, instrument-dependent offset.
+For this VAP, a new timegrid is created that is spaced on a 10-minute interval.
+We do this by ignoring the file input regex, setting the name to "N/A", and setting the `CreateTimeGrid` DataConverter.
+This TimeGrid will start at the top of the hour and continue at 10-minute intervals to the "end" time specified in the VAP run command.

-To do this, we're actually going to create a new timegrid that is spaced on 10-minute intervals, starting on the top of the hour.
-If we create a new timegrid, Tsdat assumes that one of the data transformers will be used.
+If we create a new timegrid, Tsdat assumes that one of the DataTransforms will be used.
+If a DataTransform is not used, Tsdat will assume the input timestamps are already on a TimeGrid.

 ```yaml
 coords: